juhotuho10/gif_to_avif/README.md

 A Python tool for converting `.gif` files into animated `.avif` files using [`avifenc`](https://github.com/AOMediaCodec/libavif) and [Pillow](https://python-pillow.org/).

-Keeps gif transparency and frame durations intact for the final .avif file
+Keeps gif transparency and frame durations intact for the final .avif file the resulting .avif file is placed in the same folder as the .gif file
 ---

 ## Usage